masterclm/mclm/cran-comments.md

-This is a resubmission after fixing two URLs.
+This is a resubmission after fixing two URLs, the Description and the use of \dontrun{}.
+Instead, examples where files are saved and read follow the {readr} examples, changing working directory to `tempdir()` inside a \dontshow{} and then changing it back.

 ## R CMD check results